rubysash/verses/README.md

 	verses.csv is just a CSV of topically sorted verses that I use for a flashcard program

-	7. Praise God for making it easy to learn his word!
+	7. Praise God for making it easy to learn His word!